Chemaclass/knob-mvc/README.md

 ### What's this repository? ###

 * Knob MVC
-* This is a PHP MVC Framework for creating Wordpress templates easier and with more fun than ever before.
+* Knob is a PHP MVC Framework for creating Wordpress templates easier and funnier than ever before.
 * Version: 1.0
 * Author: José María Valera Reales